 - Kaiser has contracted with DispatchHealth to offer in-home or in-office urgent care in the Colorado Springs and Denver Metro regions.
 They will be exploring opportunities to expand this service along the Front Range.

 Dental plan changes

-- If you would like to keep or update your Health Care Flexible Spending Account or Dependent Care Flexible Spending Account, you must re-enroll for plan year 2019-2020.
+- There's one exception: You must re-enroll in your Health Care Flexible Spending Account and your Dependent Care Flexible Spending Account for plan year 2021-2022.

 - Now’s a good time to consider other benefits: Do you need to update your beneficiaries, enroll in or adjust voluntary retirement contributions or make changes to your life insurance policies?
 You can do these things anytime of year, but Open Enrollment is a great time to take a closer look.
 Watch the Open Enrollment digital session to learn more starting April 19.

 - How to enroll: You will make your Open Enrollment changes in your employee portal using the benefits enrollment tool.
 If you need a login or have access issues, visit our enrollment tool access page.